Hormones

 (And it’s affecting your health even if you NEVER get diagnosed with those conditions!)

-I’m talking about your ability to maintain a healthy weight or lose excess weight, your energy levels, that quality of your sleep, what your blood pressure and cholesterol are doing, how inflamed you are, your mood, how well your brain works, your hormones…
+I’m talking about your ability to maintain a healthy weight or lose excess weight, your energy levels, the quality of your sleep, what your blood pressure and cholesterol are doing, how inflamed you are, your mood, how well your brain works, your hormones…

-(Yep, that’s right—blood sugar regulation impacts a LOT of other areas of your health, including your hormones.
-Read more about that hormone connection here.)
+Yep, that’s right—blood sugar regulation impacts a LOT of other areas of your health, including your hormones.
+Read more about that hormone connection here.

 The Skinny on Blood Sugar